woodliu/rxtxcpu/Documentation/case-studies/observing-rss-on-ixgbe-basic-rss-validation.md

 We'll leave `rxqueue` running on `localhost`.

-On `remotehost` we'll use `hping3` to send tcp packets for each ipv4 tuple in the verification data.
+On `remotehost` we'll use `hping3` to send tcp packets for each ipv4 4-tuple in the verification data.
 We leverage routes so that these packets are given a mac address and configure the routes to be via `ixgbe0`'s ipv4 address so that these packets are given `ixgbe0`'s mac address (no need for promiscuous mode).
 [`rss-validate-across-wire.sh`](../../contrib/rss-validate-across-wire/) can be used for this or the following commands preceeded by `+` can be run manually.
 ```